 Environmental policy

-Slovakia has a developed and functional system of educational institutions offering all levels of education from preschool to tertiary education, as well as life-long learning programs.
-The UN Education Index score for Slovakia (0.826) is similar to neighboring countries in the region.
-However, its quality is declining compared to more developed countries due to the state’s low level of spending on education and insufficient implementation of innovative teaching and learning methods.
-Spending on education fell from 4.1% of GDP in 2014 to 3.9% in 2017.
-Moreover, while R&D spending reached a historic peak of 1.2% of GDP in 2015, it declined to 0.8% in 2018.
+Slovakia has a developed and functional system of educational institutions offering all levels of education, from preschool to tertiary education, as well as lifelong learning programs.
+The 2021 U.N.
+Education Index score for Slovakia (0.834) is similar to neighboring countries in the region.
+However, the quality of education in Slovakia is declining compared to more developed countries due to the low level of state spending on education and insufficient implementation of innovative teaching and learning methods.
+While public spending on education, according to the World Bank, rose to 4.6% of GDP in 2020 (the same level as in 2015), it is still lower than in 1992 (5.4%) and among the lowest in the European Union.
+R&D spending in Slovakia has been stagnating.
+At 0.9% of GDP in 2020, R&D spending remains markedly below the EU average of 2.3%.

 Education / R&D policy

-5) The gap between the demand and supply of highly skilled personnel remains large in several sectors.
-The COVID-19 pandemic revealed a shortage of medical personnel due to brain drain.
-Health care services in Slovakia are set to experience a further shortfall of professionals due to aging health sector professionals.
+Fifth, there remains a significant gap between the demand and supply of highly skilled workers in various sectors.
+The COVID-19 pandemic has further highlighted the shortage of medical professionals due to brain drain.
+The health care sector in Slovakia is expected to face additional challenges due to the aging workforce in the health sector, exacerbating the shortage of professionals.

 Structural constraints

 Specific historical legacies (e.g., mistrust in strangers, a parochial political culture, social pessimism and passivity) have for decades influenced social capital in Slovakia.
-This resulted in the creation of strong social networks among relatives and close friends.
+This has resulted in the creation of strong social networks among relatives and close friends.
 Slovakia has somewhat lower levels of interpersonal trust than the neighboring Czech Republic.
-Society is still not particularly open to social relationships that promote cohesion and the inclusion of strangers, but there is a strong tendency toward social bonding that promotes mutual support.
+Society is still not particularly open to social relationships that promote cohesion and the inclusion of strangers, but there is a strong tendency toward social bonding, which promotes mutual support.

 Civil society traditions

-Slovakia’s politics is highly confrontational and conflictual; however all conflicts are solved through authorized institutions: in the parliament between parties, in the Constitutional Court between institutions.
+Slovakia’s political landscape is characterized by high levels of confrontation and conflict.
+However, all conflicts are resolved through authorized institutions, whether in the parliament between parties or in the Constitutional Court between institutions.

 Conflict intensity

-Slovakia’s capacity for strategic planning is rather weak in terms of institutions and personnel, as there is no central coordination unit in the Government Office or parliamentary committee that coordinates strategic planning.
-However, a number of strategic documents exist, primarily due to EU post-accession conditionality, as the EC requires them for structural funding and coordination.
-There are also many other documents that have been elaborated at municipal, regional and sectoral levels over the past two decades.
+Slovakia’s capacity for strategic planning is rather weak in terms of institutions and personnel, as there is no central coordination unit in the government office or parliamentary committee that coordinates strategic planning.
+However, a number of strategic documents exist, primarily due to EU post-accession conditionality, as the European Commission requires them for structural funding and coordination.
+There are also many other documents that have been elaborated on at municipal, regional and sectoral levels over the past two decades.
+Moreover, due to EU conditionality, the RIA procedure was established in 2001 and has since been improved over time.
+However, impact assessments are only required for measures initiated by the government and not for bills submitted by members of parliament.
+Consequently, the pursuit of short-term political gains often takes precedence over the fulfillment of strategic priorities outlined in official documents.

 Prioritization